Last Updated on 03/07/2025

 Miller Lite launched an instructive advertising campaign that included product comparisons with competitors.

 It sponsored an ad campaign in 2019 that likened itself to Bud Light.
-Rather than using a celebrity to preach its praises, highlighted the nutritional distinctions between the products.
+Rather than using a celebrity to preach its praises, it highlighted the nutritional distinctions between the products.

 It focuses on calorie and carb counts in the advertisement, focusing on facts and data to persuade customers through an educational ad campaign that can be readily linked to digital marketing or social media marketing techniques.